On Connecting Deep Trigonometric Networks with Deep Gaussian Processes: Covariance, Expressivity, and Neural Tangent Kernel: Introduction

+Therefore, the deep bottlenecked networks position us to understand the true expressive power of DGPs, whether simply stacking GPs is better than the tricks of kernel composition~\citep{duvenaud2013structure,wilson2016deep,sun2018differentiable} and activation design~\citep{pearce2020expressive}.
+Nevertheless, DGPs offer appealing flexibility such as multi-fidelity modeling~\citep{kennedy2000predicting,cutajar2019deep,lu2021conditional} and can be regarded as a Bayesian deep kernel learning~\citep{wilson2016deep,ober2021promises,lu2021empirical}.
+Another critical issue is the general lack of feature learning for kernel based models like GP and DGP.
+Kernel functions are fixed, not depending on training data whereas the features learned in DNNs are result of back propagating the training error.
+We shall analyze the finite-width kernels of the random deep bottlenecked networks, the results of which suggest that the learning with a finite-width Bayesian deep network is similar with GP learning but with random kernels~\citep{benton2019function}.

-In this paper, we analytically investigate the deep trigonometriconometric network, an approximate representation of the infinite dimensional DGPs~\cite{rahimi2008random,cutajar2017random}, and make three main contributions. (i) Covariance: we show that the deep trigonometric networks are equivalent to the DGPs with squared exponential kernels as the former in the wide limit yield the same covariance as the latter~\cite{lu2020interpretable}.
-In weight space view, the derivation of covariance relies on the spectrum of a unique class of random matrices.
-We also study the multivariate characteristic function for understanding its heavy statistical tails. (ii) Expressivity: we show the trig networks can approximate an expressive GP with spectra mixture kernel~\cite{wilson2013gaussian} if the features are samples from mixture of Gaussians.
-A deep kernel learning model~\cite{wilson2016deep} is connected with a deep trig network containing a correlated weight layer.
-In addition, marginal prior distribution~\cite{zavatone2021exact} of a shallow trig net can be non-Gaussian if an embedding phase shift network is incorporated. (iii) NTK: translating DGPs to the deep trigonometric network representation we derive a closed form NTK for the corresponding DGPs.
-Exact DGP inference is impossible due to intractable marginalization in function space, and the NTK can shed light on the predictive mean from weight space view.
-By connecting DGP with the deep trigonometric networks from covariance perspective, the latter representation can be more flexible, expressive, and transparent than the former through our analytical results including the NTK.
+In this paper, we pursue analytical results and investigate the two-layer wide bottlenecked trigonometric network, a proxy of two-layer DGP with SE kernels, and make four main contributions. (i) Covariance: we show the equivalence between the two models as the bottlenecked random networks in the wide limit yield the same exact covariance~\citep{lu2020interpretable}. (ii) Expressivity: we show shallow trig networks can approximate a GP with spectra mixture kernel~\citep{wilson2013gaussian} if the features are samples from mixture of Gaussians.
+In addition, marginal prior distribution~\citep{yaida2020non,zavatone2021exact} of a shallow trig net can be non-Gaussian if an embedding phase shift network is incorporated. (iii) NTK: translating DGPs to the deep trigonometric network representation allows us to derive a closed form NTK for the corresponding DGPs.
+The expectation is that kernel regression using NTK shall correspond to the exact MAP solution of DGP. (iv) Finite-width effects: We define a kernel estimator for a finite network by marginalizing the random weight parameters.
+The kernel estimator is then a function of the random features.
+Mean of the estimator only coincides with the exact DGP kernel in the wide limit, which signifies the difference with the shallow network~\citep{yu2016orthogonal}.